The Future of Energy: Transition from Conventional to Renewable

 Not until a few years ago, migration of energy production to renewable options was feasible.
 The technologies were still under development stage, and the prices of energy production were high.
 The situation has improved quite a lot in recent years with wind and solar power generation technologies becoming affordable and advanced.
 Many nations have given encouraging welcome and have set up energy parks to improve the deployment of solar and wind power.

-Check this out: Top Renewable Energy Consulting/Service Companies
+Check This Out: Top Renewable Energy Solution Companies in UK

 One of the most significant drawbacks of clean energy sources like wind and solar is that the electricity generation depends upon weather conditions and hence is quite unpredictable.
 There are two ways to deal with it- by backing up electricity generation from renewable resources with electricity generated from the conventional, non-renewable resources or by developing batteries that can store vast amounts of electricity.